SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/03_CPP_Course.md

 > 1. There is pointer to pointer but there is no reference to reference.
 > 2. pointer array is possible but reference array is not possible.
 There is no such an  array that its members are references.
 But this need solved with <mark style="background: #BBFABBA6;">std::reference_wrapper</mark> class of C++ standard library.
 We will loot it later.
 > 3. There is nullptr, but there is no null reference.
 This means if we use nullptr with pointers there is no corresponding here to references.
-> 4. We can assign another address to a pointer, if the pointer is not top level pointer.
+> 4. We can assign another address to a pointer, if the pointer is not top level const pointer.
 But we cannot change a reference.
 That means references is not <mark style="background: #BBFABBA6;">rebindable</mark>.
 Bu we can use std::reference_wrapper object instead of that.
-> 5. A reference is corresponds the top level pointer.
+> 5. A reference is corresponds the top level const pointer.
 Because the references must be initialized and we cannot change where it points later on.
 > 6. Pointers can be default initialized but references not.

 Let expanse upper bullets little bit: